Part I: Apps that notify emergency contacts

 Talk to your contacts first

 It’s important for you to think about who your emergency contacts are and whether they will know how to respond to an emergency notification.
-Some apps will allow you to customise your emergency message in advance, so it could say something like, “On a date.
+Some apps will allow you to customise your emergency message in advance so that it could say something like, “On a date.
 Not going well.
 Come and get me.”
 Other apps have default messages that you cannot edit, and may be something like, “Your friend needs help.”
-Even someone who knows you well will need some kind of context to know what to do.
-Make sure you know how the app works, and what type of message your contacts will get.
-Talk to your contacts about the circumstances in which you may use the app, and what you want them to do if they receive an emergency notification.
+Even someone who knows you well will need some context to know what to do.
+Ensure you know how the app works and what type of message your contacts will get.
+Talk to your contacts about the circumstances in which you may use the app and what you want them to do if they receive an emergency notification.

 Know how your emergency contact will be notified

-For some apps, both you and your emergency contact person need to download the app for it to work properly.
-For other apps, you enter your contact person’s phone number and/or email address and they are notified by SMS or email.
+For some apps, you and your emergency contact person need to download the app to work properly.
+For other apps, you enter your contact person’s phone number and/or email address, and they are notified by SMS or email.
 Again, talk to your contact person first.
-If they are notified via email and they only check their email once or twice a day, they might receive your emergency message much later than when you sent it.
+If they are notified via email and only check their email once or twice daily, they might receive your emergency message much later than you sent it.
 Or if your contact will be somewhere that doesn’t have mobile service and they can’t receive SMS, they may not get your message.

 Make sure the location services work

-For many of these apps, one of the benefits is that it will let the contact person know your location.
+One of the benefits of many of these apps is that they will let the contact person know your location.
 For this to work, you will need to have your location services turned on.
-Depending on the type of phone you have, you might be able to turn on location for just the safety app, or you may need to have location services turned on for all functions and apps on your phone.
-If turning off location services on your phone is one of your safety strategies or something you always do for privacy reasons, this may prevent the app from working the way it needs to.
+Depending on your phone type, you might be able to turn on location for just the safety app, or you may need to have location services turned on for all functions and apps on your phone.
+If turning off location services on your phone is one of your safety strategies or something you always do for privacy reasons, this may prevent the app from working how it needs to.